Kaushal28/SDE-Interview-Resources/Common Interview Questions.md

 68. Various kind of keys in relational database: https://stackoverflow.com/a/6699670/5353128
 69. Difference between Celery and RabbitMQ?
 Why we need celery at all? https://stackoverflow.com/q/9077687/5353128
 70. Is multiple inheritance supported by Python?
 What's the problem with multiple inheritance? https://www.residentmar.io/2019/07/07/python-mixins.html
-71. What is Mixin class in Python? https://www.residentmar.io/2019/07/07/python-mixins.html
+71. What is Mixin design pattern in Python? https://www.residentmar.io/2019/07/07/python-mixins.html, Example: https://codereview.stackexchange.com/a/264278/106796
 72. Map, reduce and filter in Python.